Validating Quantum State Preparation Programs (Extended Version): Introduction

-Even if we permit high-level abstractions in QSV, validating a program might still be challenging because of the exponential basis-kets in a quantum state, e.g., the output state $\sum_{j=0}^{n-1}\frac{1}{\sqrt{n}}\aket{j}{m}$ might contain exponentially many basis-kets, checking them individually might be challenging.
+Even if we permit high-level abstractions in QSV, validating a program might still be challenging because the number of basis-kets in a quantum state increases exponentially with the number of qubits, e.g., with $m$ qubits, the output state $\sum_{j=0}^{n-1}\frac{1}{\sqrt{n}}\aket{j}{m}$ might contain any of $2^m$ basis-kets and checking them individually might be challenging.
 In developing our validator, we have two observations on quantum algorithms.
-First, almost all quantum algorithms start with $m$ different Hadamard operations to prepare a uniform superposition having $2^m$ basis-kets.
-These beginning Hadamard operations are simple enough and do not need to be validated, but they provide the source of superposition state for later program operations to carve on.
+First, almost all quantum algorithms start with $m$ Hadamard operations to prepare a uniform superposition having $2^m$ basis-kets.
+These beginning Hadamard operations are simple enough and do not need to be validated, but they provide the source of a superposition state for later program operations to carve on.
 Second, even though quantum operations are probabilistic, one can "determinize" their behaviors.
 If we consider the superposition of basis-kets as an array of basis-kets, quantum operations, except measurement, behave similarly to higher-order map functions applying to the quantum state.
 Measurement behaves similarly to a set selection, selecting a basis-ket element in the array, and the probability of such selection can be computed based on the amplitude value associated with the basis-ket.

-In QSV, we classify beginning Hadamard operations as a special \cn{Had} type, to indicate that they are the source of the superposition state.
-When performing testing, instead of faithfully representing their operational behavior, QSV adopts a random pick of an individual basis-ket state as a representative, and validates programs based on transitions of the basis-ket.
+QSV classifies beginning Hadamard operations as a special \cn{Had} type, to indicate that they are the source of the superposition state.
+When testing, instead of faithfully representing their operational behavior, QSV adopts a random pick of an individual basis-ket state as a representative, and validates programs based on transitions of the basis-ket.
 A measurement operation is then determinized and its probability is simply calculated via the amplitude value in the basis-ket.

 For example, in dealing with the $n$ basis-ket program above, after applying the Hadamard operations, the program property is turned as the one on the left below, where $\sum_{j=0}^{2^m\sminus 1}\frac{1}{\sqrt{2^m}}\aket{j}{m}$ being the result of applying $m$ Hadamard operations.
 The QSV process of determinizing the basis-kets is to select a particular $j$, which turns the program property to be the right one.